winglang/wing/rfcs/dogfood-pull-request-sla-monitor.md

 and respond to issues/pull requests/slack posts, etc...

 The specific code presented here is just the initial work, it is not completed but I still believe I can get valuable feedback from the team before I move forward.

-Following the
+There is also an emphasis here on not future proofing anything, or creating future abstractions.
+For example the slack is basicaly an alerting mechanism, but right now it is just plain old slack

 ```ts (wing)
 bring cloud;